Bootstrapping Gravity with Crossing Symmetric Dispersion Relations: Setup

 In gravitational theories we do \emph{not} assume a Froissart-Martin-like bound.\footnote{The Froissart-Martin bound, $\mathcal{M}(s, t) \lesssim s \log ^{D-2} s$, has been proven for theories with a mass gap \cite{PhysRev.123.1053, PhysRev.129.1432} but has not been proven more generally for theories with massless particles (see \cite{Haring:2022cyf} for $D > 4$ in the case of gravity).} Instead we follow the method of \cite{sharpboundaries, Caron_Huot_20232} and use functionals $f(b)$ that are localized at small impact parameter.
 For fixed impact parameter $b=2J/\sqrt{s}$, the Gegenbauer functions in the large $\sqrt{s}$ limit become Bessel functions \cite{sharpboundaries}

 Recall that impact parameter space is Fourier conjugate to momentum space.
-In momentum space, we define smeared amplitudes as in \cite{sharpboundaries} as:
+In momentum space, we define smeared amplitudes as in \cite{sharpboundaries}:

 We suppress the graviton pole, which diverges in the forward limit, by integrating the amplitude against functionals that are localized in momentum space and decay rapidly at large impact parameters, $b$.
 Physically, this approach allows us to measure EFT couplings at small impact parameters, $b \sim 1/M$, ensuring that the sum rules hold at the scale $M$.
-We choose basis functions in momentum $p$ as done in \cite{sharpboundaries, Caron_Huot_20232},
+We choose a basis of functions of momentum $p$,

 where $n_\text{min}$ and $n_\text{max}$ are chosen for each sum rule.
 For $s>M^2$, we apply the partial wave expansion to the smeared amplitudes (\ref{eq:smearedamplitude}).
 The rapid decay in impact parameter space at some $b_*$ of the functionals $f(p)$ ensures that the sum in (\ref{eq:partialwaveequation}) is restricted to $J \leq \sqrt{s} b_*$ which gives \cite{Caron_Huot_20232}